Click on the + plus symbols below to view the full program element and session descriptions in detail.

 - Cyber-Agricultural Systems for Crop Production; Dr. Asheesh K. Singh, Iowa State University, USA

-- Citizen science: Shaping the future of AI applications in agriculture; Arti Singh, Iowa State University
+- Citizen science: Shaping the future of AI applications in agriculture; Arti Singh, Iowa State University, USA

 - UAS Longitudinal Phenotypes to Measure and Select Soybean Stress Resilience; Katy Rainey, Purdue University, USA